 From 1981 to 1987, preparations were made with the City of Ottawa to house the cemetery as we know it today.
 Inaugurated and solemnly blessed on September 25, 1988 by Archbishop Joseph Aurèle Plourde, the cemetery was dedicated to the sacred religious function of helping families with their commemorative and memorial needs.
 Families can enjoy a walk on the spacious grounds of our modern facilities and visit the Holy Family mausoleum, columbaria or the chapel dedicated to Mother Elisabeth Bruyère, foundress of the Sisters of Charity of Ottawa.

 Hope Cemetery continues proclaiming Christ’s triumph over death and promoting the message of hope.
 One of its unique features is the crematorium where the cremation of loved ones is treated with dignity and respect.
-This is the only crematorium held by the Archdiocese of Ottawa.
+This is the only crematorium held by the Archdiocese of Ottawa-Cornwall.
 Everything regarding cremation is done within respect of the Catholic tradition.

 Hope Cemetery will continue to be an enduring legacy for future generations and a testament to Catholic heritage.
 Burial of the dead is a sacred work, and a corporal work of mercy that the staff are honoured to perform as an act of love for our brothers and sisters in Christ.

 Call us today to learn more about our services.